Despite what critics say, WooCommerce is the best choice to open up a wholesale eCommerce store.

 That being said, when compared with other platforms, it’s a lot cheaper.

 If you want to take your B2B wholesale processes to the next level, you can use B2BWoo’s efficient platform.
-Purpose-built for wholesale operations, B2BWoo ensures that you get all the necessary tools to take your B2B business to the next level.
+Purpose-built for wholesale operations, B2BWoo (WooCommerce B2B) ensures that you get all the necessary tools to take your B2B business to the next level.

 - Wholesale management.